dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 3. Color palette — include swatches and hex codes

-## Part 2: Submit Your Design Using Git & Atom
+## Part 2: Setup Git & Atom, Add Your Images to Your Local Repo

 You'll use Atom and the Github app to submit a JPG of your final design.
 Follow the instructions below to add your page to the DALI Map!